 Are you looking for creative ways to celebrate Dot Day in the classroom?
 You’re in the right spot!

-Over the years, International Dot Day has gained popularity as a way to teach students about social emotional learning and to encourage creative and innovative thinking.
-Keep reading to find a bunch of teacher-approved ideas to help kids explore the opportunities that arise when they begin to make their mark on the world.
+Over the years, International Dot Day has become increasingly popular as a way to teach students about social-emotional learning and to inspire creative and innovative thinking.
+Read on to discover a variety of teacher-approved ideas for International Dot Day that will help children explore the opportunities that arise when they start to ‘make their mark’ on the world.

 The Book That Inspired International Dot Day

 International Dot Day celebrations started on 15 September, 2009, when teacher Terry Shay introduced the students in his class to Peter H. Reynolds’ picture book The Dot.
 The Dot was originally written and illustrated by Reynolds back on 15 September 2003.
-Now each year, International Dot Day is celebrated on 15 September!
-Even better, 2024 is the 15th anniversary of the event!
-Making it the perfect year to start celebrating Dot Day in the classroom.
+Now, each year, International Dot Day is celebrated on 15 September!
+Additionally, 2025 marks the 16th anniversary of the event, making it the perfect year to start celebrating Dot Day in the classroom.

 The Dot, (the International Dot Day Book), is a story about an empathetic teacher who dares a doubting student to believe in her own abilities, and encourages her to bravely ‘make her mark.’
 By making a start – a small dot on a piece of paper – the student begins to gain confidence and develop courage.
 The inspiring tale has continued to inspire countless children around the world.
 You can view a read-aloud of The Dot here: